ronanchilvers/solo-numenera/Game/Scenes/01 - Beginning.md

 As he pulls he braces his feet against the door jamb.
 His hand slips, he loses balance and falls backwards.
 His feet kick up and dislodge all three spikes from the door, which immediately slides shut again with a crisp *sccchhhlunk*.
 Shoan collapses back against the metal wall and let's out a yell of frustration and rage.
 Exhausted, he slumps back against the wall, his hand and leg aching from the fall.
 He takes a moment to rest against the metal wall, unyielding though it is.
 He closes his eyes.

 *His mind drifts.
 He remembers the journey through the forest, the nano keeping himself to himself, unwilling to speak to anyone.
 He remembers when they entered the valley; seeing the obelisk for the first time; the look on the nano's face - hunger, greed.
 He remembers watching the nano later that day, wondering what his real purpose was.
 He remembers telling Joya ...
-Joya!
-He remembers Joya!*
+Joya!!
+He remembers Joya!!*

 > [!oracle] Recovery roll - 4, 4